rideau-info.com

 Lower image: "Isthmus Rideau Lake", May 5, 1828, Scottish Records Office.

-By 1829, By was in trouble with his original plans.
-Two issues had come to the fore to thwart his original design.
+However, by 1829 Colonel By was in trouble with his original plans.
+Two issues had come to the fore to thwart his design.
 One was malaria, which, with complications from other diseases of the day, played havoc with the workers each summer, particularly in the southern Rideau.
 Newboro was one of the hardest hit areas.
-Malaria first struck the work camps in the summer of 1828.
-Endemic within the range of the Anopheles mosquito in Ontario since the late 1700s, the Rideau work camps provided ideal conditions for the mosquito to spread the disease.
-Annually about 60% of the workforce would come down with the disease and 2 to 4% would die.
-The only “hard” numbers we have for Newboro are for 1830 when 70% of workforce contracted malaria (234 men) and 4% (14) men died.
-Its main effect was to put fear into all the men and by 1829, men were disappearing from the sites during the “sickly season” (August to mid-September) in order to avoid getting sick.
-Those that were willing to stay demanded higher wages.
+Since the late 1700s, malaria had been endemic within the range of the Anopheles mosquito in Ontario (see “Malaria: The Secret Immigrant”).
+The Rideau work camps provided ideal conditions for the mosquito to spread the disease.
+Annually, about 60% of the workforce would come down with the disease and 2 to 4% would die.
+The only “hard” numbers that we have for Newboro are those for 1830 when, of the 334 men at the site, 70% contracted malaria and 4% (14) died.
+Its main effect was to put fear into all the men, and by 1829 men were disappearing from the sites during the “sickly season” (August to mid-September) in order to avoid getting sick.
+Those who were willing to stay demanded higher wages.

-In October 1828, the contractor for this site, William Hartwell wrote to Colonel By, asking to be released from his contract: “From the nature of the Rock on my job, I now find from what I have expended, say to the amount of two thousand pounds, exclusive of what I have received from you that it is totally out of my power to fulfil my engagement at the Contract prices-under those Circumstances and from your knowledge of the nature of the rock, may I request you will take my Situation into your Consideration, and release me and my Securities from the Contract; by so doing you will much oblige.”
-(Price pg.244)
+In October 1828, the contractor for this site, William Hartwell, wrote to Colonel By, asking to be released from his contract: “From the nature of the Rock on my job, I now find from what I have expended, say to the amount of two thousand pounds, exclusive of what I have received from you that it is totally out of my power to fulfil my engagement at the Contract prices.
+Under those Circumstances and from your knowledge of the nature of the rock, may I request you will take my Situation into your Consideration, and release me and my Securities from the Contract; by so doing you will much oblige.”

-By was in a dilemma.
-He wasn’t impressed with Hartwell’s progress and so released Harwell from his contract.
-Another contractor , a Mr. Stevenson was hired.
+Colonel By was in a dilemma.
+He wasn’t impressed with Hartwell’s progress and so released Hartwell from his contract.
+Another contractor, a Mr. Stevenson, was hired.
 But Stevenson wasn’t able to attract any labourers at the going rates and soon quit the job.

-By needed a new solution and his first action was to take control of the job himself.
-He put Capt.
-Cole directly in charge of the work at the Isthmus and raised the labour rates in order to attract a workforce.
-In addition “to induce Labourers who were dispirited from the place having been so extremely unhealthy in the year 1828 to return, I have accommodations built for them, and Provisions of every description provided for their Comfort, …” (Price pg.250)
+Colonel By needed a new solution and his first action was to take control of the job himself.
+He put Captain Cole directly in charge of the work at the Isthmus and raised the labour rates in order to attract a workforce.
+In addition “to induce Labourers who were dispirited from the place having been so extremely unhealthy in the year 1828 to return, I have accommodations built for them, and Provisions of every description provided for their Comfort, …”

-But by 1829, By was again in trouble with this part of the Rideau project.
+But by 1829, Colonel By was again in trouble with this part of the Rideau project.
 The hard fractured bedrock at the Isthmus was giving him nothing but headaches.
-There was no way he was going to complete this section in time.
-So he looked a for a new solution.
-The one he came up with is deceptively simple; if you can’t dig down, then bring the water up.
-But how much could he raise the water level?
+There was no way he was going to complete this section in time, so he looked for a new solution.
+The one he came up with was deceptively simple; if you can’t dig down, then bring the water up.
+But by how much could he raise the water level?

-New detailed surveys of the lakes showed him that he could raise the level in the area of today’s Upper Rideau Lake by almost 5 feet.
-By was initially looking to raise the water only 4 feet, so this plan seemed do-able.
-The easist solution would have been to add that 4 feet to the total lift at Chaffeys and at Poonamalie but this wasn't the route that By chose to go.
+New detailed surveys of the lakes showed him that he could raise the level in the area of today’s Upper Rideau Lake by almost 5 feet (1.5 m).
+Colonel By was initially looking to raise the water only 4 feet (1.2 m), so this plan seemed do-able.
+The easiest solution would have been to add that 4 feet to the total lift at Chaffeys and at Poonamalie but this wasn’t the route that Colonel By chose to take.

-It appears that by the time By was wrestling with the problem of bedrock at the Isthmus, his one lock plan for Chaffeys was already in progress.
+It appears that by the time Colonel By was wrestling with the problem of bedrock at the Isthmus, his one-lock plan for Chaffeys was already in progress.
 So adding 4 feet at Chaffeys would make for a higher dam and higher lock gates.
-By felt that this extra height couldn’t be done with safety.
+Colonel By felt that this extra height couldn’t be added with safety.

-His second issue was that adding 4 feet at both Chaffeys and Poonamalie would flood a great deal of extra land in the areas of Lower Rideau Lake and Newboro Lake, land that would have to be compensated for.
-But, given that the western end of Rideau Lake could be flooded by that amount without causing undue damage, he decided that the best course of action was to put a lock at the bottom end of the Isthmus cut and at a narrow section of Rideau Lake known as Upper Narrows (today’s Narrows).
+His second issue was that adding 4 feet at both Chaffeys and Poonamalie would flood a great deal of extra land in the areas of Newboro Lake and Lower Rideau Lake, land that would have to be compensated for.
+But, given that the western end of Rideau Lake (Upper Rideau) could be flooded by that amount without causing undue damage, he decided that the best course of action was to put a lock at the bottom end of the Isthmus cut and another at a narrow section of Rideau Lake known as Upper Narrows (today’s Narrows Lock).
 This placement of two locks would raise the level of the existing Rideau Lake in that location, creating what we know today as Upper Rideau Lake.
+He would save on excavation depth of the Newboro cut by the amount he could raise the water.

-“I considered it indispensably necessary to deviate from the original plan, and have therefore backed up 4 feet of water by placing a Lock and Dam at the Narrows, and to surmount this additional rise, it being impracticable to raise the water of Mud Lake by increasing the lift at Chaffey's Mills with safety, a Lock of 4 feet lift, is placed at the end of the Excavation at the Isthmus, entering Mud Lake” (Price pg.
-251).
+“I considered it indispensably necessary to deviate from the original plan, and have therefore backed up 4 feet of water by placing a Lock and Dam at the Narrows, and to surmount this additional rise, it being impracticable to raise the water of Mud Lake by increasing the lift at Chaffey’s Mills with safety, a Lock of 4 feet lift, is placed at the end of the Excavation at the Isthmus, entering Mud Lake.”

 Upper Narrows